apache/incubator-gluten/docs/get-started/Velox.md

 ## Celeborn support

 Gluten with velox backend supports [Celeborn](https://github.com/apache/incubator-celeborn) as remote shuffle service.
+Currently, the supported Celeborn versions are `0.3.x` and `0.4.0`.

 Below introduction is used to enable this feature

 First refer to this URL(https://github.com/apache/incubator-celeborn) to setup a celeborn cluster.